ElliotMebane/SCurves/README.md

 c) curve passes through (a,b) with endpoint slope influence.
 This is the most responsive curve with the mouse-point intersection requested in the thread.

 d) simple curve through (0.5, 0.5) with endpoint slope influence

+e) bezier curve with handle positioning proportional to (a,b) ratio

 Keyboard Input